tenymakuach/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all users and their home directories, sorted by users, based on /etc/passwd file
+script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+Only the names of the files should be displayed without extension.The files should be sorted with bytes values, but case insensitive